Overview

 For bookkeeping you usually want a small set of columns (date, amount, currency, description) and fees mapped consistently.

 Upload the PayPal PDF to KontoCSV and download a clean CSV/Excel export.
-Choose DATEV or Lexware profile if you import into German accounting tools.
+Choose QuickBooks or Xero profile if you import into German accounting tools.

 Best practices